jeonghanlee/epicsarchiverap-env/docs/README.install.md

 - No `catalina.out` and no dated JULI file is written; the only file per instance is the access log `logs/localhost_access_log.<date>.txt`, which Tomcat rotates daily and prunes after 90 days.
+- Application lines come from the log4j2 configuration inside each WAR.
+Its root level is `ARCHAPPL_ROOT_LOGGER_LEVEL` (default `INFO`), exported to the JVMs through `archappl.conf`; set it in `../CONFIG_SITE.local`, then run `make conf.archapplproperties` and `make install` again, then restart.
+A site that needs another layout, or level changes without a restart, keeps a copy of the WAR's `log4j2.xml` on the host, taken from an installed instance such as `/opt/epicsarchiverap-maven/mgmt/webapps/mgmt/WEB-INF/classes/log4j2.xml` (the copy keeps the file's `monitorInterval="30"`), names it in `ARCHAPPL_LOG4J_SITE_FILE`, and reinstalls once; `archappl.conf` then carries `LOG4J_CONFIGURATION_FILE`, the copy replaces the WAR's file, and a logger level edited in the copy takes effect within the interval.
 - Journal retention (`MaxRetentionSec`, `SystemMaxUse`) is a host setting.
 - `systemctl stop` stops the instances in order within `SYSTEMD_TIMEOUT_STOP_SECONDS` (default 300); a dead instance leaves the unit